 While the list appears pretty impressive don’t get your hopes too high especially if you are part of a large group and/or are trekking during the peak season.
 More people, less wildlife.
 It is as simple as that.
 However, starting an hour earlier than the usual 8:00 am the start time of most people and keeping some distance from the main group will make a lot of difference.

 It isn’t too hard to understand that life clings precariously to the mountainsides.
 A couple of years of overgrazing in this fragile ecosystem and one bout of rainfall will wash off the topsoil.
 And it will take hundreds of years for grass to get a foothold again.

-Not surprisingly there are many pressing environmental concerns along the Annapurna Circuit, both local and global.
+Not surprisingly there are a number of pressing environmental concerns along the Annapurna Circuit, both local and global.

 The most pressing ones seem to be the one that is easily avoidable, that of garbage.
-Both solid and liquid waste management is so unmanaged along the Annapurna Circuit that the backyard of almost all lodges is filled with bottled water, noodle packets and what else and what not.
+Both solid and liquid waste management are so unmanaged along the Annapurna Circuit that the backyard of almost all lodges is filled with bottles water, noodle packets and what else and what not.

 Another pressing environmental problem is the loss of snow cover in the high mountains which had led to a shortage of fresh water for the villages.
 We have even heard of disputes arising from control of water resources among different villages, something that would have been unthinkable thirty years ago.